zammad/zammad-admin-documentation/channels/email/settings.rst

          | Learn more in :doc:`Settings → Ticket </settings/ticket>`.

 Sender Format Seperator: Default value ``via``
-   This is a can be a String you can freely choose.
-It divided the agents name and the display name of the channel when ever needed.
+   This is a can be a string you can freely choose.
+It divides the agent's name and the display name of the channel whenever needed.

 Ticket Subject Forward: Default value ``FWD``
-   The above string will be used on the subject if you forward a mail from Zammad.
+   The above string will be used on the subject if you forward an email from Zammad.

    .. note::